DaveS24/RoofSpotter/README.md

-# RoofSpotter: Automated Roof Detection Using Machine Learning
+# RoofSpotter: Automated Roof Detection Using Mask R-CNN and Building Boundary Regularization

-RoofSpotter is a machine learning and deep learning project aimed at automating the detection of house roof locations in images obtained from satellite imagery providers like Google Maps or street-level views.
-The project utilizes state-of-the-art computer vision techniques to analyze images and identify regions corresponding to rooftops.
+RoofSpotter is an advanced machine learning and deep learning project aimed at automating the detection of house rooftops in satellite images, specifically tailored for the Bavarian region of Germany.
+Leveraging "The Bavarian Buildings Dataset (BBD)," which provides detailed building footprint information combined with high-resolution imagery, RoofSpotter employs state-of-the-art computer vision techniques to precisely identify and outline rooftop structures.

-The system will receive input images through an API, process them using a pre-trained neural network model, and output images with bounding boxes or rectangles outlining the detected roof areas.
-The primary focus will be on accurately identifying and delineating individual roof structures within the images.
+The project utilizes the Mask R-CNN (Region-based Convolutional Neural Network) architecture as the primary tool for initial rooftop detection.
+Mask R-CNN is a robust deep learning model capable of simultaneously detecting object instances and generating pixel-wise segmentation masks, making it well-suited for tasks requiring precise spatial localization.

-The project will involve several key steps, including data collection, preprocessing, model development, training, evaluation, and deployment.
-To achieve robust and accurate performance, the model will be trained on diverse datasets containing a wide variety of roof types, orientations, and environmental conditions.
+Following the initial detection with Mask R-CNN, RoofSpotter incorporates Building Boundary Regularization techniques to refine and simplify the shape of the detected roofs.
+This step enhances the accuracy and usability of the detected rooftop outlines by smoothing irregularities and ensuring geometric consistency.